RaphaelSackey/Space-Station-and-Weather-tracker-application/README.md

 # Space-Station-and-Weather-tracker-application

-an application that tracks the space station and displays the weather this application retrieves data from two APIs, "etheiss.at" and "enweathermap.org" the data retrieved from these apis and converted into Json format and then used, the appication tracks the movement and location of the international space station in real time and provides a visual representation on a map and then displats the weather at the current location if the space station.
+This application provides real-time tracking of the International Space Station (ISS) and displays the current weather at its location.
+It retrieves data from two APIs: "etheiss.at" for tracking the ISS and "enweathermap.org" for weather updates.
+The data from these APIs is converted into JSON format for use within the application.
+It features a dynamic map that visually represents the movement and precise location of the ISS.
+Additionally, it displays the weather conditions at the ISS's current location, offering a unique integration of space tracking and meteorological data.
+This allows users to visually follow the ISS as it orbits the Earth, along with instant weather updates for its immediate vicinity.